obaskly/AutoWP/README.md

 - Follow the on-screen instructions to input your OpenAI API key, WordPress credentials, and other settings.

+## Free Version

+The Free version include the keywords generation only.
+If you want the Full version, contact us.

+Get the Free version from here:

+- rar password: 167

+## AutoWP in action

 ## About

 AutoWP is developed by Obaskly.